Woodrow Landfair

-Woodrow Landfair (born Stanley Wood Landfair II on November 9, 1982, also called "Pack") is an American novelist, and NCAA Champion athlete, known for pawning his 2005 College World Series ring, changing his name, and leaving on a used motorcycle to live as an itinerant laborer on what became a forty-eight state odyssey.
-The motorcycle trip is the subject of the novel Land Of The Free (2014).
+Woodrow Landfair (born Stanley Wood Landfair II on November 9, 1982, also called "Pack" and "Packman Surfs the World") is an American novelist, entrepreneur, motorcycle adventurer, surfer, actor, and NCAA Champion athlete.
+He is the owner of El Porto Surf Shop in El Porto, California and the Adventure Correspondent for HighTides Journal.

 Background

 Landfair grew up with his mother and two sisters in Springfield, Virginia, and with his father in California - at first near Los Angeles, then in San Francisco.
 He enrolled at the University of Texas in 2001, on full academic scholarship from the United States Navy with the ambition to become a SEAL.
 Dared by fellow Midshipmen to show up at the baseball team's October 2002 walk-on tryout, Landfair earned a spot on the roster.

 A member of the 2005 NCAA Division I Baseball Championship team, he won varsity letters in each of his three seasons, and was voted Teammate of the Year by his fellow players for both the 2004 and 2005 campaigns.

 Between 2003 and 2005, he trained with future Major League Baseball players Huston Street, JP Howell, Drew Stubbs, Omar Quintanilla, Brad Halsey, Curtis Thigpen, Michael Hollimon, Matt Holliday, Alex Hinshaw, Chris Davis, Taylor Teagarden and Sam LeCure at the University of Texas.

 After injuring his lower back running marathons, he tore two discs in his spine over the course of the 2005 season.
 No longer a student-athlete nor on scholarship from the Navy, he studied creative writing under Zulfikar Ghose.
 Setting out to research and write a novel, he sold everything he had—including his National Championship ring—and, with no previous riding experience, left on a recently purchased used motorcycle.